dataleonlabs/yap/README.md

  - [FAQ](docs/faq.md)

 ## Installing
-It's a official version for JavaScript, available for Node.js backends, Serverless and AWS Lambda
+It's an official version for JavaScript, available for Node.js backends, Serverless and AWS Lambda.

 ##### With yarm
 ```